AzimMuradov/computer-workshop-spbu/README.md

 # Computer Workshop - SPbU

-Repository of homework in the discipline "Computer Workshop"
+Repository of homework in the discipline "Computer Workshop".

 ## License